ChaseArchers/Club-Docs/Committe Roles.md

   - Maintain club records
   - Administer achievement programs
   - Needs DBS check
+- Senior (50+) Club Representative
+  - To represent the interests of 50+ club members to the committe
+  - Internal point of contact
 - Senior Club Representative
   - To represent the interests of senior club members to the committe
   - Internal point of contact